Mistakes happen. To everyone. We’ve all been chewed out at one time or another, sometimes when we deserved it, and other times when we didn’t.

 Ignorant mistakes are simple mistakes.
 Someone screwed up because they didn’t know any better.
-We see these from the new recruits on a regular basis, and they’re easy to forgive, provided that the individual owns it and learns from it.
+We see these from the new recruits on a regular basis, and they’re easy to forgive, provided that the individual owns them and learns from them.

 Arrogant mistakes are made because someone overestimated their knowledge, skills, or abilities.
-They thought they could do something they couldn’t, they convinced themselves they knew things they didn’t, and they got in over their heads.
+They thought they could do something they couldn’t or they convinced themselves they knew things they didn’t, and they got in over their heads.